Are Annuities Bad for Consumers?

 A: Like many things in the world of investing, it’s almost impossible to make a broad generalization about a specific investment and then claim that the generalization will apply to everyone.
 That’s the downside of any generalization, whether it’s regarding a type of investment or something else.
 Even if the generalization is true in most cases, there could still be outliers, or situations that show the contrary.

 Therefore, my response to the question is “No, all annuities are not bad.”
+There are pros and cons to annuities, just like any other investment.
 With that said, let’s talk about things that are bad and how they could apply to the purchase of an annuity.

 1. High Fees Are Bad